-OFFICERS President Rev. Mark Spaulding Vice President Prosecutor Lee Buckingham Secretary Dori Newman, Attorney Treasurer Gordon Resler BOARD MEMBERS: Sheriff Mark Bowen (Ex-Officio) Hon.
+OFFICERS President Rev. Mark Spaulding Vice President Prosecutor Lee Buckingham Secretary Dori Newman, Attorney Treasurer Gordon Resler BOARD MEMBERS: Sheriff Dennis Quakenbush (Ex-Officio) Hon.
 Jerry Barr Chaplain Dwight Williams Sr. Chaplain Mark Fidler R. Daniel Stevens Ralph Watson (Community Corrections)

 2018 JAIL VOLUNTEER TRAINING SCHEDULE